noClaps/playground/README.md

-# Dart stuff
+# Playground

-This is pretty much just a testing ground for my Dart explorations.
-I'll try to not commit anything that doesn't work, but no guarantees!
+This is a place for me to explore different programming languages and ideas.
+Will mostly be terminal-based stuff.

 ## License
 All of the code in this repository is licensed under the [BSD Zero Clause license](LICENSE).